Overresurrect/Connected-Component-Analysis-of-Satellite-Images/README.md

 # Connected-Component-Analysis-of-Satellite-Images
-Connected Component Analysis of Satellite Images extracting water bodies using MATLAB
+Connected Component Analysis of Satellite Images extracting water bodies using image processing in MATLAB.